A chance meeting at a breast cancer support group turned a new friendship into a non-profit that reaches out to support others impacted by cancer.

 Pamela (left) and Mary Ellen (right) in 2010.

 In 2015, Living Proof Exhibit sought and received its 501(c)3 status as a nonprofit organization and recruited a board of community leaders to move the organization forward.
-Mary Ellen served as the board’s first president while Pamela continues to serve as Executive Director.
+Mary Ellen served as the board’s first president while Pamela served as Executive Director until 2021.